Amundi PEA S&P 500 Review chart displayed on a tablet in Paris

 3. The Real Decision Factor

-Some French brokers have partnerships with specific issuers.
+Some French brokers have partnerships with specific issuers, which can save you transaction fees.

-• If you use BoursoBank (formerly Boursorama), check their “Boursomarkets” list.
+• If you use BoursoBank (formerly Boursorama): Check their “Boursomarkets” list.
 Often, they offer 0€ transaction fees on specific ETFs (often iShares or Amundi/Lyxor).
-If Amundi is free to trade and BNP costs you €5 per trade, Amundi wins.
+If Amundi is free to trade and BNP costs you €5 per trade, Amundi wins instantly.

 Why the "Acc" (Accumulating) Version is Mandatory